-Table (C) Window Signs Type of Sign District Sign Outside of Resid lential Neighborh nood Sign Distric t Standards Downtown Commercial/ Industrial Mixed-Use Multi-Unit Single-Unit Within Residential Neighborhood Sign District All Window Max. # Not limited.1 Not limited.1 Not limited.
+Table (C) Type of Sign District Window Sigr IS Sign Outside of Resid lential Neighborh nood Sign Distric t 1 Standards Downtown Commercial/ Industrial Mixed-Use Multi-Unit Single-Unit Within Residential Neighborhood Sign District 1 All Window Signs Max. # Not limited.
+1 Not limited.
+1 Not limited.
+1 Not limited.
 Not limited.
 Not limited.
-Not limited.
 Subject to Sign Area Allowance Yes, except as provided in "other standards," below.
 Yes, except as provided in "other standards," below.
 Nonresidential only, and except as provided in "other standards," below.
 No. No. Yes.
 Max.
-Sign Area Up to 50% of area of architecturally distinct window.
+Sign Area 2 Up to 50% of area of architecturally distinct window.
 Up to lesser of 50% of area of architecturally distinct window or 80 sf.
 Up to lesser of 50% of area of architecturally distinct window or 80 sf.
 Nonresidential: Up to lesser of 50% of area of architecturally distinct window or 80 sf.; Residential: 6 sf.
-Nonresidential: Up to lesser of 50% of area of architecturally distinct window or 80 sf.; Residential: 6 sf.
-Nonresidential: Up to lesser of 25% of area of architecturally distinct window or 80 sf.; Residential: 6 sf.
-Max.
+Nonresidential: Up to lesser of 50% of area of architecturally distinct window or 80 sf.; Residential: 6 sf. or 80 sf.; Max.
 Sign Height No Max.
 7 ft.
 7 ft.
 3 ft.
 3 ft.
 3 ft.
 Allowed Lighting Internal.
 Internal.
 Internal.
 None.
 None.
 Internal.
-Other Standards counted towards sign area allowance.
+Other Standards sign area allowance.
 See subsection (A), above, and Section Window signs that are not exempt from sign permits are counted towards sign area allowance.
 See subsection (A), above, and Section 5.16.1(D)(5)(f).
 Not allowed above the first story of nonresidential buildings.
 Not allowed above the first story of nonresidential buildings.
 Not allowed above the first story of nonresidential buildings.